Body As Wise Healer

 The present moment is where life is happening, and where we can create change.

-Learn how sourcing into what is comforting, nourishing, enlivening for you, can be a way to balance intensity, modulate your nervous system, and develop your dreams.
-Connection with our personal and collective re.sources deepens and sturdies our experience of life.
+Learn how to source into sensory comfort and pleasure, to orient with what is nourishing and enlivening for you, as a method to balance intensity, modulate your nervous system, and develop your dreams.

 dear one, an invitation to your heart: come move, play, rest, restore, tend your body-mind and spirit on Salt Spring Island